Here’s how to notate tempo markings using the Soundslice editor.

 A metronome marking can be visible or invisible.
 If it’s invisible, it won’t appear in notation but it will still affect synthetic playback.

 Tempo markings can be added to any rhythmic position within any bar (i.e., not just at the start of a bar).
-They will always appear above the top-most visible track in your slice.
+They will always appear above the top-most visible instrument in your slice.

 Adding tempo markings

 - Select a note or rest at the precise rhythmic position at which you want the tempo marking to live.